-- Contact property owners of units at risk of converting to market-rate housing within one year of affordability expiration to discuss the City's desire to preserve complexes as affordable housing. - Create a plan of action when high-risk projects are identified to increase the likelihood of preservation. - Coordinate with owners of expiring subsidies to ensure the required notices to tenants are sent out at 3 years, 12 months, and 6 months. - Reach out to agencies interested in purchasing and/or managing at-risk units. - Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California law.
+- Contact property owners of units at risk of converting to market-rate housing within one year of affordability expiration to discuss the City's desire to preserve complexes as affordable housing. - Assist with funding the continuation of affordability, if funding is available, or support applications for funding from State or Federal Sources. - Create a plan of action when high-risk projects are identified to increase the likelihood of preservation.
+Coordinate with owners of projects at risk of converting three years ahead of the expiration date. - Coordinate with owners of projects with expiring subsidies to ensure the required notices to tenants are sent out at 3 years, 12 months, and 6 months. - Reach out to agencies interested in purchasing and/or managing at-risk units. - Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California law.

-For complexes in perpetuity, the City shall:
+For complexes with affordability deed-restricted in perpetuity, the City shall: